Under Einstein's Microscope: Measuring Properties of Individual Rotating Massive Stars From Extragalactic Micro Caustic Crossings: Introduction

-In this work, we will study single source stars which have axisymmetric surface properties due to stellar rotation.
-We will introduce a parametrized model that accounts for the axisymmetric surface SED profile due to gravity darkening.
-By resorting to analytic arguments and by developing a numerical program to fit mock multi-filter lightcurves for caustic crossing events, we will show that, with all unknown extrinsic geometric and kinematic parameters marginalized over, the ratio of the surface rotation velocity to the breakup velocity (c.f.~\refeq{omega}), denoted as $\omega$, can be measured without a degeneracy with the stellar inclination as in spectroscopic rotation measurements.
-For massive stars, the evolution of stellar rotation connects to wind mass loss~\citep{MeaderMeynet2000CriticalRotationVSEddington}, surface element abundance enhancement (e.g. N and He)~\citep{MaederMeynet2000RotatingStarsARAAReview}, and the explosive fate of the star~\citep{WoosleyHeger2006GRBprogenitors, Yoon2006LongGRBs}.
-Knowing $\omega$ for a sample of massive stars at $z=0.7$--$1.5$, combined with the knowledge of the property of each star's host environment, can potentially improve our understanding of massive star evolution in the younger universe.
+In this work, we will study single source stars that have axisymmetric surface properties owing to stellar rotation.
+We will introduce a parameterized model that accounts for the axisymmetric surface spectral energy distribution (SED) profile due to gravity darkening.
+By resorting to analytic arguments and by developing a numerical program to fit mock multifilter light curves for caustic-crossing events, we will show that, with all unknown extrinsic geometric and kinematic parameters marginalized over, the ratio of the surface rotation velocity to the breakup velocity (see~\refeq{omega}), denoted as $\omega$, can be measured without a degeneracy with the stellar inclination as in spectroscopic rotation measurements.
+For massive stars, the evolution of stellar rotation connects to wind mass loss~\citep{MeaderMeynet2000CriticalRotationVSEddington}, surface element abundance enhancement (e.g. N and He;~\cite{MaederMeynet2000RotatingStarsARAAReview}), and the explosive fate of the star~\citep{WoosleyHeger2006GRBprogenitors, Yoon2006LongGRBs}.
+Knowing $\omega$ for a sample of massive stars at $z=0.7$--$1.5$, combined with the knowledge of the property of each star's host environment, can potentially improve our understanding of massive star evolution in the younger Universe.

-Additionally, the equatorial radius $R_e$ and the bolometric luminosity $L$ can be constrained to precision levels limited primarily by the unknown micro caustic strength (c.f. \refeq{dstar}): the logarithmic uncertainty (in unit of dex) for $R_e$ and $L$ are $1/3$ and $2/3$ of that for the micro caustic strength, respectively.
+Additionally, the equatorial radius $R_e$ and the bolometric luminosity $L$ can be constrained to precision levels limited primarily by the unknown microcaustic strength (see \refeq{dstar}) the logarithmic uncertainties (in units of dex) for $R_e$ and $L$ are $1/3$ and $2/3$ of that for the microcaustic strength, respectively.
 Fortunately, an informative prior for the latter can be derived from microlensing simulations knowing their number density and mass distribution~\citep{Venumadhav2017CausticMicrolensing}.